banner svg (1)

 1. Establish development guidelines and collection criteria

 Your program's chosen (or required) childhood development guidelines will help you determine the milestones you hope to observe in a child's behavior.
 Early childhood learning standards vary by program and state and provide a framework for the desired outcomes for each child over a specific period of time.
-For example, in California, the Desired Results Developmental Profile (DRDP) is a widely used framework that provides benchmarks for child development from birth to 4 years old.
+For example, in California, the Desired Results Developmental Profile (DRDP) is a widely used framework that provides benchmarks for child development from birth to four years old.

 Whatever the measurement basis, it is important to work with staff to create an internal guide for gathering materials that showcase each child's progress.
 The guidelines can broadly outline how staff will collect materials and ensure that every child's portfolio receives the same level of attention.
 Here are some questions your framework can provide answers to: